How to watch Apple April event on YouTube and more - 9to5Mac

 How to watch Apple’s April event

-Apple’s April event is scheduled for Tuesday, the 20th at 10 am PT / 1 pm ET and you can set a reminder on Apple’s YouTube live stream preview.
+Apple’s April event is set for Tuesday, the 20th at 10 a.m.
+PT / 1 p.m.
+ET and you can set a reminder on Apple’s YouTube live stream preview.

 Here’s where you can watch the event: